quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part31_12.6_Accessing.md

 ---

 #### Quantum Circuit Operation Using Cirq
 Background context: The provided Python code snippet demonstrates how to create and simulate a simple quantum circuit using the Cirq library.
-Specifically, it includes appending controlled-NOT (CNOT) gates between qubits \(q1\) and \(q2\), as well as between \(q0\) and \(q1\).
+Specifically, it includes appending controlled-NOT (CNOT) gates between qubits $q1 $ and$q2 $, as well as between$ q0 $and$ q1$.
 This operation is common in quantum computing circuits.
 :p What is the purpose of the code snippet provided?
 ??x
 The code snippet aims to create a simple quantum circuit using Cirq, append specific gates (CNOT) to manipulate qubits, and simulate this circuit.
 The purpose here is to familiarize with basic operations on qubits and how they can be represented programmatically.